ModusCreateOrg/devops-infra-demo/README.md

 ### JMeter

-A JMeter test harness that will allow testing of a the application
+A JMeter test harness allows testing of the application at scale.
+This uses a Docker container to run JMeter, and has a Jenkins test harness to allow you to run JMeter through Jenkins and record its outputs.
+See [`bin/jmeter.sh`](bin/jmeter.sh) and the JMeter test file [`jmeter/api-spin.jmx`](jmeter/api-spin.jmx).

 ### Jenkins

 A `Jenkinsfile` is provided that will allow Jenkins to execute Packer and Terraform, package a CodeDeploy application, and even run JMeter performance tests.
 In order for Jenkins to do this, it needs to have AWS credentials set up, preferably through an IAM role, granting full control of EC2 and VPC resources in that account, and write access to the S3 bucket used for storing CodeDeploy applications.
 Packer needs this in order to create AMIs, key pairs, etc, Terraform needs this to create a VPC and EC2 resources, and CodeDeploy needs this to store the artifact it creates.
 This could be pared down further through some careful logging and role work.